jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 ### Connections and credentials

 By default, CORS requests are made without credentials, which means no cookies and other things that directly identify the user.
 If browsers sent no-credentials requests down the same HTTP connection as credentialed requests, well, the whole thing is pointless as it's trivial to tie them back to the same user.
-So, for requests to another origin, browsers will spin up another connection for no-credential requests.
+So, for requests to another origin, browsers use different connections for no-credential and credentialed requests.

 Which brings us back to: